 Each of the named executive officers are parties to employment agreements with the Company.
 The agreements provide for base salaries, participation in a bonus program, car allowances or a company car, and certain other perquisites and benefit programs available to other employees.
 In addition, the Board of Directors may, at its discretion, increase any officer's base salary during the term of such officer's employment agreement.
 The employment agreements for Messrs.
-Herzer and Silny and Mrs. Ulvan call for an initial term of one year, and the employment agreements for Messrs.
-Leifheit and Celio call for an initial term of two years.
-Each of the agreements provide for automatic successive one-year extensions unless the Company or the officer gives notice to the contrary more than 90 days prior to the expiration of the then current term of the agreement.
-In the event of a change in control of the Company, the employment period of Mr. Herzer and the other named executive officers will automatically be extended, for three years with respect to Mr. Herzer and for two years with respect to each of the other named executive officers, from the date of such change in control.
+Herzer, Leifheit, Celio, and Weisberger, and Mrs. Ulvan call for employment terms of one year and provide for automatic successive one-year extensions unless the Company or the officer gives notice to the contrary more than 90 days prior to the expiration of the then current term of the agreement.
+In the event of a change in control of the Company, the employment periods of Mr. Herzer and the other named executive officers will automatically be extended, for three years with respect to Mr. Herzer and for two years with respect to each of the other named executive officers, from the date of such change in control.
 For purposes of the employment agreements, a "change in control" will be deemed to have occurred if (i) any person acquires 25% or more of the combined voting power of the Company's then outstanding securities; (ii) in any two consecutive years individuals who at the beginning of the period constitute the board, plus any directors approved by a vote of at least two-thirds of the directors then still in office who either were directors at the beginning of the period or whose election or nomination for election was previously so approved, cease for any reason to constitute a majority thereof; (iii) the stockholders approve certain merger or consolidation transactions; or (iv) the stockholders approve a plan of complete liquidation of the Company or an agreement for the sale or disposition by the Company of all or substantially all of the Company's assets.